piyas1234/electrorepair/README.md

 About project:

 - this project is about Online shop
+- navbar
+- slider
+- serives
+- about
+- reviews
+- footer
 - Admin Panel incuded
 - social login incuded with email and password login
 - sigle page application by react

+extra features:

+- messanger
+- service type